itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.12 =
-Updated Settings tabs according to the Wordpress appearance.
+Updated Settings tabs according to the WordPress appearance.